Liz-Conway/MathsBuddy/README.md

     - MathsBuddy provides access to past exam questions from the maths Junior Cycle exams.
     - MathsBuddy provides resources and exam questions for both Paper 1 and Paper 2 on the Junior Cycle exam.
 - Ease of use
-    - A simple easy-to-use application focusing on reducing the 'cognitive load' on users.
-The system is designed so that users do not have to remember large amounts of detail.
+    - A simple easy-to-use application focusing on reducing the 'cognitive load' on students.
+The system is designed so that students do not have to remember large amounts of detail.
 - Information Display
     - There is a main navigation bar on every page.
 This allows navigation to all the main pages (Home, Maths, About and Contact Us) from everywhere on the site.
     - For the Topics pages, as well as the main navigation bar, there is a secondary (breadcrumb) navigation that allows the student to (i) go back to the parent page (Maths), or (ii) go to the previous and next topic pages.